DeflatedPickle/Rawky/README.md

 - Multiple themes (light and dark)
 - Colour palette - organize your colours how you want
 - Animation preview
+- Timeline with onion skinning
+- Quickly assign different tools to each mouse button

 ## About
 Rawky aims to be an easy, fast and smart tool for any aspiring artist, though it is more focused towards pixel art.